DemocracyEarth/community./Student Ambassador Program.md

-Note: schedule will be adjusted on a case-by-case basis for early start students
+Note: the learning will be done online and can be adapted to each student's availability.
+Peer-learning meetings will be adjusted on a case-by-case basis.

 ## Content<a name="Content"></a>